Louis XVIII: 1796–1807

-In 1800, Louis XVIII attempted to strike up a correspondence with Napoleon Bonaparte (now First Consul of France), urging him to restore the Bourbons to their throne, but the future emperor was impervious to this idea and continued to consolidate his own position as ruler of France.
+In 1800, Louis XVIII attempted to strike up a correspondence with Napoleon Bonaparte (by then First Consul of France), urging him to restore the Bourbons to their throne, but the future emperor was impervious to this idea and continued to consolidate his own position as ruler of France.

 Louis XVIII encouraged his niece to write her memoirs, as he wished them to be used as Bourbon propaganda.
 In 1796 and 1803, Louis also used the diaries of Louis XVI's final attendants in the same way.
 In January 1801, Tsar Paul told Louis XVIII that he could no longer live in Russia.
 The court at Jelgava was so low on funds that it had to auction some of its possessions to afford the journey out of Russia.
 Marie-Thérèse even sold a diamond necklace that the Emperor Paul had given her as a wedding gift.